matplotlib/matplotlib/doc/users/next_whats_new/underline.rst

-MathJax support added for \underline
+mathtext support added for \underline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ... so text can be underlined in plots.